 Battery age is not only dependent on time, but also on how you use your phone and the effect your use has on battery lifespan.
 As batteries degrade, it is reflected in your phone’s performance and the ability of the phone to access enough juice to do the things you want.
 With iOS 11 or later, you can check the general life of your battery under Settings > Battery > Battery Health > Maximum Capacity.
 You can also check charge levels for the last couple of days and even the percentage of time you spend on each app on your phone.
 This will help you decide whether or not to invest in a new battery.

-Tip: You can make an appointment at your local Apple Store ahead of time through the Apple Store app on your iPhone or iPad, as well as on the Genius Bar website.
+Tip: You can make an appointment at your local Apple Store ahead of time through the Apple Store app on your iPhone or iPad, as well as on thewebsite.

 It is possible to replace the iPhone battery yourself, but it’s not for the faint of heart.
-That’s largely because iPhone devices use a lot of glue and other materials you’ll have to navigate your way through, and it can be tricky, with many sequential steps that can be time-consuming.
-Doing it yourself will also affect the integrity of the waterproof capabilities that Apple added starting with the iPhone 7 and iPhone 7 Plus.
+You should know iPhones use strong glue, and there are different parts you will have to remove to access the battery.
+It’s time-consuming, there is a risk of damaging your phone in the process, and you will absolutely void any warranties remaining on your iPhone.
+Doing it yourself will also affect the integrity of the waterproof capabilities that Apple added, starting with the iPhone 7 and iPhone 7 Plus.